This is part 2 of WHAT IS ELECTRICITY. Loading...

 If "electricity" is the current, then "electricity" appears whenever the

-relative to the protons of the copper atoms in that wire.)
-And when the
+are forced to move relative to the protons of the copper atoms in that

-flow is halted, the "electricity" vanishes, even though the electrons are
+wire.)
+And when the flow is halted, the "electricity" vanishes, even

-still there inside the wires.
+though the electrons are still there inside the wires.

-Be careful not to say that electric current is a FLOW OF electricity, for
+Be careful not to say that electric current is a flow of electricity, for

-heck is a flow of Current???
-If a current is a flow, then how can
+what the heck is a flow of Current???
+If an electrical current

-"flow" be flowing?
-What flows in rivers, current?
-Or water?
+is a flow, then how can "flow" be flowing?
+What flows in rivers,

-"electricity" means current, then electricity never
+If "electricity" means current, then electricity never flows.

-flows.
-ELECTRONS flow, but according to this Grade-school definition,
+Electrons flow, but according to this Grade-school definition,

-electricity which flows, because
+electricity IS the electricity which flows, because the motion of a

-the motion of a stuff... is not the stuff that performs the motion.
+stuff... is not the stuff that performs the motion?!
+Makes your brain

-When the electrons start moving, "electricity" mysteriously appears all
+the electrons start moving, "electricity" mysteriously appears all

 throughout the wires.
 This electricity is not a stuff, and it is not a

-but it can have a direction.
+electricity cannot flow, but it can have a direction.
 (Why?
-Well, remember that water can

-flow through pipes, but water-current cannot flow, yet water-current has a
+Well, remember that water can flow through pipes, but water-current cannot

-direction.
-The same applies to flows of charge.)
-Does this make
+flow, yet water-current has a direction.
+The same applies to flows of

-The crazy science in Grade-school textbooks certainly makes MY head hurt.
+textbooks certainly makes my head hurt.

 Under this definition, electricity is not a form of energy.
 Amperes are

 not Watts.
-Electricity (Electric
+Electricity (Electric current) does not transport any energy,

-you cannot even tell which way the electrical energy is flowing.
-After
+way the electrical energy is flowing.
+After all, electrical energy can

-all, electrical energy can flow against the electric current or with it
+flow against the electric current or with it (and electric current is a

-(and electric current is a very slow flow of charges, while electrical
+very slow flow of charges, while electrical energy is a fast flow of EM

-energy is a fast flow of EM fields.)
-Things get worse in AC wires, since
+fields.)
+Things get worse in AC wires, since the electrical energy moves

-electricity direction changes back and forth.
-Under the Grade-school
+continuously forward, while the electricity direction changes back and

-definition, electricity is certainly not a form of energy.
+forth.
+Under the Grade-school definition, electricity is certainly not a

 Under this definition there are only two kinds of electricity: AC